 Proper systems of internal controls over financial accounting and disclosure are critical to the operation of a public company.
-As of December 31, 2017, we had 47 full-time employees, which results in a lack of segregation of duties, and we may be unable to effectively establish such systems, especially in light of the fact that we expect to operate as a publicly reporting company.
+We may be unable to effectively establish such systems, especially in light of the fact that we expect to operate as a publicly reporting company.
 This would leave us without the ability to reliably assimilate and compile financial information about our company and significantly impair our ability to prevent error and detect fraud, all of which would have a negative impact on our company from many perspectives.